PyColors/stories/README.md

 * [Foundation] - The most advanced responsive front-end framework in the world
 * [MongoDB] - The MongoDB Database
 * [Mongoose] - Mongoose is a MongoDB object modeling tool designed to work in an asynchronous environment
+* [Material Components for the web] - Modular and customizable Material Design UI components for the web

 And of course Choose your iPhone itself is open source with a [public repository][dill]